apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    The shutdown timeout(in seconds) to apply when stopping Traffic Server, in which ATS can initiate graceful shutdowns.
 It only supports HTTP/2 graceful shutdown for now.
-Stopping Traffic Server here means sending `traffic_server` a signal either by `bin/trafficserver stop` or `kill`.
+Stopping |TS| here means sending `traffic_server` a signal either by `bin/trafficserver stop` or `kill`.

 .. ts:cv:: CONFIG proxy.config.thread.max_heartbeat_mseconds INT 60